-Three is the magic number: A chain reaction required to prevent tumor formationJanuary 20th, 2012 in Cancer /
+Three is the magic number: A chain reaction required to prevent tumor formationJanuary 20, 2012 in Medicine & Health / Cancer

 Protein p53 is known for controlling the life and death of a cell and has a key role in cancer research.
 P53 is known to be inactive in 50 percent of cancer patients.
 If researchers succeed in re-establishing the presence of p53 in patients, they may hold the key to a promising avenue of research.
 However, p53 does not act alone.